 Smoked Fish Tacos El Viejo

-On top of their tacos, you’ll find slices of avocado, shredded lettuce, diced tomatoes, and a dollop of creamy homemade hierbabuena dressing.
-On the table, you’ll find rajas (a mix of pickled carrots and onions), parsley infused oil, and fresh spicy salsa.
+On top of their tacos, you’ll get slices of avocado, shredded lettuce, diced tomatoes, and a dollop of creamy homemade hierbabuena dressing.
+On the table, you’ll find rajas (a mix of pickled carrots and onions), parsley-infused oil, and fresh spicy salsa.
 It doesn’t hurt to wash it all down with a cold Victoria or Corona on a hot day!

 Juan, who runs the place, said he supplies several other restaurants in the area with his smoked fish.
 It’s that good.
 Just eat here!
 You’ll dream about these tacos long after you leave.
 He told us he’s being flown to Bali soon to help open a restaurant near the Uluwatu area, the dude is going global.